Occupation of the Malheur National Wildlife Refuge: FBI investigation of scene and damage to refuge

 Following the surrender of the last militants, the FBI labeled the entire refuge a crime scene and canvassed the buildings in search of explosives and any previously existing hazardous materials.
 A collection of firearms and explosives were found inside the refuge.
 Safes were found to have been broken into, with money, cameras, and computers stolen by the militants.
 They were also found to have badly damaged tribal artifacts.
 The FBI's Art Crime Team conducted an archaeological field assessment to determine if the Native American Graves Protection and Repatriation Act or the Archaeological Resources Protection Act of 1979 were violated; additional charges may result if so.

 During the occupation, the militants illegally dug a new road using a government-owned excavator, expanded a parking lot, dug trenches, destroyed part of a USFWS-owned fence, and removed security cameras.
-Some of the refuge's pipes broke, after which the militants, officials said, defecated "everywhere."
+Some of the refuge's pipes broke, after which the militants, officials said, defecated "everywhere".
 Investigators found "significant amounts of human feces" at "two large trenches and an improvised road on or adjacent to grounds containing sensitive artifacts" of the Burns Paiute Tribe.
-A USFWS spokesperson said that the damage risked "the destruction and desecration of culturally significant Native American sites" and called it "disgusting, ghoulish behavior."
-The Burns Paiute Tribe condemned the damage; tribal council member Jarvis Kennedy described it as if "someone went to Arlington National Cemetery and went to the bathroom on the graves and rode a bulldozer over them."
-Two of the militants, Sean Larry Anderson and Jake Edward Ryan, were subsequently indicted for "depredation of government property," an offense that carries a potential ten-year jail sentence.
+A USFWS spokesperson said that the damage risked "the destruction and desecration of culturally significant Native American sites" and called it "disgusting, ghoulish behavior".
+The Burns Paiute Tribe condemned the damage; tribal council member Jarvis Kennedy described it as if "someone went to Arlington National Cemetery and went to the bathroom on the graves and rode a bulldozer over them".
+Two of the militants, Sean Larry Anderson and Jake Edward Ryan, were subsequently indicted for "depredation of government property", an offense that carries a potential ten-year jail sentence.
 A group of 600 volunteers signed up to restore the refuge, after the Oregon Natural Desert Association sought assistance.
 The FBI also found evidence that the militants used a boat launch area, about 1.5 mi northeast of the refuge, for firearms training.
 At the boat launch area, investigators recovered about 1,685 spent shell casings.

 The refuge remained closed after the FBI left the site in late February, with the entrance road blocked off from public access by armed officers from the USFWS.
 The refuge's manager described it as "one big mess" at the end of February.
 Although he and fifteen other employees at the refuge were able to return to their jobs at the end of February, they found that while there had not been much structural damage to the buildings, there had been a great deal of disruption to files, heavy equipment, and fittings, in addition to the problems caused by a lengthy break in the maintenance of the refuge's infrastructure.
 Efforts to reduce the population of invasive carp in Malheur Lake are thought to have been set back by three years.
-While the buildings remain closed for repairs, which are expected to take until the summer, the refuge's lands were reopened to the public in mid-March.
+While the buildings remained closed for repairs, which are expected to take until the summer, the refuge's lands were reopened to the public in mid-March.